shdev/InDesign-Scripts/README.md

 ### getcorrds.jsx

 This scripts generates for selected objects a list of name, position and size.
+Position and size are exported as mm from InDesign.
+Illustrator exports it as px.

 I made this script, to fill a PDF with data.

-This script is also compatible with Adobe Illustrator
+This script is also compatible with Adobe Illustrator.

 ## Requirements